 By means of magnetotransport measurements spin and quantum phenomena in semiconductor nanostructures can be investigated.
 Depending on the required measurement temperature different types of cryostats are used.
 In order to obtain high magnetic fields, often superconducting magnets are employed.

-For extremely low temperatures an Oxford TLM 400 He-3/He-4 dilution refrigerator with a base temperature of 30 mK is available.
-This cryostat is equipped with a 14 T/16T magnet.
+For extremely low temperatures an Oxford Kelvinox 200 He-3/He-4 dilution refrigerator and a Leiden Cryogenics dilution refrigerator are available.
+Both with a base temperature of about 10 mK.
 In a dilution fridge a mixture of He-3 and He-4 is used for cooling.
 At low temperatures a phase separation into a He-3 rich and He-3 diluted phase occurs.
 The cooling power results from the transfer of He-3 from the He-3 rich into the He-3 diluted phase.
-Recently, a Leiden Cryogenics dilution refrigerator with a base temperature of 10 mK was installed.
-This system is equipped with a 12 T magnet and possesses a high frequency access.
+This cryostats is equipped with a superconduction magnets, in case of the Oxford system with a vector magnet.

 In addition to the systems mentioned above it is also possible to measure samples in a He-4 continuous flow cryostat at temperatures from 4 K up to room temperature.
 Here, a magnetic field of 0.5 T can be applied.